sharoncxu/AzureML-CheatSheet/website/versioned_docs/version-1.15.0/docker-build.md

 ## Build Azure ML Docker Image from an environment

-Suppore you create an environment - in this example we will work with Conda:
+Suppose you create an environment - in this example we will work with Conda:

 ```yml title="env.yml"
 name: pytorch